 Henley Centre for Entrepreneurship

-The HCfE coordinates and conducts a range of activities, including the teaching of University-wide entrepreneurship modules, the provision of extracurricular initiatives (ranging from the business incubator, and the student Entrepreneurship Society to the IDEAFEST business idea competition), supporting local SMEs to grow as well as offering its students the opportunity to learn, pursue placements and projects and improve their employability.
+The HCfE co-ordinates and conducts a range of activities, including the teaching of University-wide entrepreneurship modules, the provision of extracurricular initiatives (ranging from the Business Incubator and the student Entrepreneurship Society to the IDEAFEST Student Business Idea Competition) and supporting the growth of local SMEs.
+HCfE also offers its students the opportunity to learn, pursue placements and projects and improve their employability.

 The HCfE provides several modules that are open to all undergraduate and postgraduate students across the University.